Myth #1: Sunglasses with 99.9% UV protection are expensive

-False: While polarized and anti-glare lenses may offer better image clarity, a more comfortable viewing experience and provide better vision when driving or playing sports, they have nothing to do with UV protection.
-That being said, most polarized lenses also offer adequate UV protection, be it polycarbonate lens material or coating.
+False: While polarized and anti-glare lenses may offer better image clarity and a more comfortable viewing experience and provide better vision when driving or playing sports, they have nothing to do with UV protection.
+That said, most polarized lenses also offer adequate UV protection, be it polycarbonate lens material or coating.
 Check with your local retailer, or ask us if you aren’t sure!

 Myth #6: Lens color is important when it comes to blocking UV rays

-False: Just like lens tint, lens color has nothing to do with protecting your eyes from UV rays.
+False: Like lens tint, lens color does not protect your eyes from UV rays.

 Myth #7: Yellow- or amber-tinted “Blue Blocker” lenses offer more protection than regular sunglasses

-False: While some experts argue that the so-called “Blue Blocker” lenses block additional light waves that are harmful, research has yet to prove this for certain.
+False: While some experts argue that the so-called “Blue Blocker” lenses block other harmful light waves, research has yet to prove this.
 Although “Blue Blocker” may reduce eyestrain, it is not guaranteed to block UV light.

 Myth #8: Children don’t need sunglasses as much as adults

-False: Children often spend even more time in the sun than adults, and need proper UV protection just as much, if not more.
-UV light is a long term danger.
-Like smoking, you should keep it away from your child to prevent long-term, late life problems.
+False: Children often spend even more time in the sun than adults and need proper UV protection just as much, if not more.
+UV light is a long-term danger.
+Like smoking, you should protect your child from it to prevent long-term, late-life problems.

 Tell us what you think